v0lta/Spectral-RNN/README.md

 ------------------------------------
 Source code for spectral RNN learning with optimizable window functions.
 The window functions are available in `window_learning.py`.
-The code has been tested using Tensorflow 1.10.0.
+The code has been tested using Tensorflow 1.10.0 on Ubuntu linux.

 ###### Experiments: